ingcloud-fr/cks-labs/cks/INT-Cilium_mTLS_with_authentication_required/SOLUTION.md

 From the lab description:
 - Namespace: `team-yellow`
 - Pods:
-  - `secure-api`: backend pod that must be protected
+  - `server`: backend pod that must be protected
-  - `trusted-client`: should be allowed
+  - `client`: should be allowed
-  - `untrusted-client`: should be blocked
+  - `untrusted`: should be blocked

 ### ✅ Exploration